styme3279/styme3279.github.io/hidden/Mathematical_logic.md

 #### Independence results

 This is the big one.
 I liked how it was shown that cardinals and cofinalities are preserved under forcings by generic extensions.
-Countable chain conditions et cetera were at least comprehensible, and the combinatorially flavoured arguments worked well with the style of argument I'd come to expect about cardinals from the Large Cardinals course, so it wasn't too difficult to understand (the second or third time I went through it, so not easy to understand either).
+Countable chain conditions et cetera were at least comprehensible, and the combinatorially-flavoured arguments worked well with the style of argument I'd come to expect about cardinals from the Large Cardinals course, so it wasn't too difficult to understand (the second or third time I went through it, so not easy to understand either).
 Then also $$\mathrm{CH}$$ is independent of $$\mathrm{ZFC}$$.
 Damn.
 Crazy.

 #### Other Forcing Methods